 Admissions

-Welcome to IAIA Office of Admissions!
-We are excited you are exploring to apply to IAIA for your future education journey.
+Welcome to IAIA Office of Admissions—we are excited you are applying to the Institute of American Indian Arts (IAIA) for your educational journey.
 IAIA is the only four-year degree fine arts institution in the world devoted to contemporary Native American and Alaskan Native arts.
-As such, we dedicate ourselves, our curriculum, our facilities, and our energies to preparing our students for success and leadership which reflects Native cultures and values.
-As one of 37 tribal colleges located in the United States we are accredited by the Higher Learning Commission (HLC) and is a member of the American Indian Higher Education Consortium.
+As such, we dedicate ourselves, our curriculum, our facilities, and our energies to preparing our students for success and leadership, which reflects Native cultures and values.
+As one of 37 tribal colleges located in the United States, we are accredited by the Higher Learning Commission (HLC) and are a member of the American Indian Higher Education Consortium.

 Explore Degree Programs